collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Git will tell us if there is a conflict.

 <!--
+.git folder is able to track certain things, for instance, where your code originated from

 probably a home directory, look at command line prompt to know
 * The folder will be initialized as a Git repository We use Git by typings commands into the command line.